What is a Pull Request, and Why is it Important?

 • Using a code review checklist to ensure that changes meet project standards and guidelines

-Why PR is important for code reviews?
+Why PR is Important for Code Reviews?

 The code review process significantly contributes to extended cycle times, particularly in terms of pull request pickup time, pull request review time, and pull request size.
 Understanding the importance of measurement for improvement, we have developed a platform that aggregates your issues, Git, and release data into one centralized location.
 However, we firmly believe that metrics alone are not sufficient for enhancing development teams.